 Throwing household chemicals in your trash container, pouring them down the drain, or dumping them at the curb is dangerous and irresponsible.
-To better serve Chandler residents, the City offers household hazardous waste collection at the City's new Household Hazardous Waste Collection Facility
+To better serve Chandler residents, the City offers household hazardous waste collection at the City's Household Hazardous Waste Collection Facility.

 Household Hazardous Waste - List of Common Items Found in the Home (PDF)